 Do you know where your preferences for color come from?
 Do you embrace the colors of your past, or avoid them and explore new possibilities?

 I started to think differently about color choices recently, when I was confronted with some old memories of the role complementary colors used to play in my artwork and crafts.
-I had borrowed a copy of Disney’s Fantasia from the library, and hoped that my son would enjoy the movie as much as I did when I was young.
+I had borrowed a copy of Disney’s Fantasia from the library, and hoped that my bead helper would enjoy the movie as much as I did when I was young.

-He didn’t care much for it, but I was momentarily stunned by the memories it gave me of using color.
+Watching it again, I was momentarily stunned by the memories it gave me of using color.
 I can clearly remember a running theme with almost anything I made, where I would create copies of the same design, and use different sets of color until all possibilities where exhausted.
 I kept up this habit until a few years ago, when I was making daisy chain friendship necklaces in all kinds of flower palettes - the classic white and yellow daisy, purple and yellow violets, and yellow and brown for Brown-eyed Susans, among others.

 If I didn’t know any better, I would say that Fantasia had a lot to do with this trend, particularly The Pastoral Symphony chapter, or Beethoven’s Symphony No. 6.
 The mythical story that the creators paired with the symphony has romantic overtones, and throughout the scene, creatures in a variety of colors pair off together.